martonistvan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As I am using the color images for training purposes I did not convert the pictures!
+First of all I am using the color images for training purposes I did not convert the pictures!

-I only suffled training data set and set parameters like EPOCHS and BATCH_SIZE.
+As preprocessing I normalized the training dataset to have zero mean so for the optimizier it is easier to compute.
+By using normalized dataset we avoide too big or too small values in the calculation of loss function that can cause numeric issues and the prediction can be more accurate!

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.